MicroShed Testing

 Sample MP JWT secured endpoint

-Typically MP JWT is used to secure REST endpoints using the @javax.annotation.security.RolesAllowed annotation at either the class or method level.
+Typically MP JWT is used to secure REST endpoints using the @jakarta.annotation.security.RolesAllowed annotation at either the class or method level.
 Suppose we have a REST endpoint secured with MP JWT as follows:

 @Path("/data")